Mandrake (TV series)

 Mandrake is an original series created for the Brazilian branch of the HBO Latin America.
 The series was produced by HBO's local partner, Conspiração Filmes, with a budget of US$6.5 million.
-It first aired on October 30, 2005, being broadcast on Sundays at 11 O'clock pm (local Brazilian time: UTC -3).
+It first aired on October 30, 2005, being broadcast on Sundays at 11 pm (local Brazilian time: UTC -3).

 The first ever HBO original series produced in Brazil, Mandrake was adapted from the character created by Brazilian novelist, Rubem Fonseca.
 Fonseca is known for his analysis of Rio de Janeiro's diverse society in his book A Grande Arte (The Great Art).
 Fonseca was actively involved in the adaptation of his work for TV, and the general direction of the project was entrusted to his own son, José Henrique Fonseca.